All Episodes

 Here's what I think.

-I've also had a bill about the 19,000 Ukrainian kids kidnapped and sent to Russia, making Russia a state sponsor of terrorism under U.S. law.
+I've also a bill about the 19,000 Ukrainian kids kidnapped and sent to Russia, making Russia a state sponsor of terrorism under U.S. law.

-Let me ask you this, because I did have a couple of callers in the last half hour bring up this notion.
+Let me ask you this because I did have a couple of callers in the last half hour bring up this notion.

-Uh they don't like the idea of rewarding the aggressor in this case, Vladimir Putin, for his behavior and meaning that he ends up coming out of this deal with more land.
+They don't like the idea of rewarding the aggressor in this case, Vladimir Putin, for his behavior and meaning that he ends up coming out of this deal with more land.

-Um and a lot of people don't like the idea that Putin gets rewarded for that behavior.
+And a lot of people don't like the idea that Putin gets rewarded for that behavior.

 Your reaction to that.